-The Aran Islands are a 20-minute flight or two-hour ferry ride from Galway, the main town on Ireland's west coast.
+The Aran Islands are a short flight or 45-minute ferry ride from the Rossaveel ferry port near Galway, the main town on Ireland's west coast.
 Three limestone islands make up the Aran Islands: Inishmore, Inishmaan, and Inisheer.
 The "largest" is Inishmore — nine miles of land with one sleepy town, a few farming hamlets, and a weather-beaten charm.

 The other islands, Inishmaan and Inisheer, are even smaller, much less populated, and less touristy.
 For most, the big island is quite enough.
 Inishmore — and the Aran Islands as a whole — has only one real town, Kilronan.
 It's actually more like a village, with groups of backpackers washing ashore with the landing of each ferry.

 The islands are still part of the Gaeltacht, where locals speak the Irish Gaelic language among themselves — but they happily speak English for their visitors.
 There are fewer than 100 vehicles on Inishmore, and the majority of them seem to be minibuses.
 A line of buses awaits the ferry's arrival, offering convenient 2.5-hour island tours with stops at all the major sights for about €10.
 Bike shops and a few men in pony carts sop up the remaining tourists, who often return from tours to browse through the few shops and enjoy a pint of Guinness on a picnic table outside a pub.